Suggested Answers to Discussion Questions for

 6. The literary/cinematic symbol of the fact that the Kid wasn't even given a name by his parents relates to an important theme in this story.
 Describe what the symbol means and the theme to which it relates.
 Suggested Response: The symbol is that the Breves had given up hope that their children would live to develop into individuals.
 They saw their children as simply cannon fodder for the vendetta war.
 The fact that they could have this understanding and not take immediate steps to remedy the situation so that their children would live is a demonstration of their moral bankruptcy and their blind acceptance of tradition without looking at the consequences of their actions.
 This relates to themes #s 2 and 5.

 7. The character of the Kid has been said to be a "savior child."
 What is meant by that?
-Describe another "savior child" who is very important in Western religious thought.
+Describe another "savior child" who is central to one of the three most important Western religions.
 Suggested Response: The Kid possesses a moral insight and transcendent goodness that belies his young age.
 He sacrifices himself for another, his beloved brother, Tonio.
 The savior child in Western religion is, of course, Jesus.

 8. Describe the subplot involving Clara and discuss its connection with the main story.
 Suggested Response: The subplot is Clara's escape from the restrictive life of the itinerant circus in which she is under the thumb of her stepfather.
 (Since he demands that she sleep with him, it is apparently sexual and therefore abusive.)
 Like Tonio and the Kid, Clara moves away from a restrictive, non-nurturing, family situation toward freedom.
 The subplot is interwoven with the main plot.
 When Clara meets Tonio and the Kid, they realize that there is a life beyond the impoverished existence imposed by their family.
 It starts both of them on the road to freedom.
 It is Clara's attraction to Tonio which gives her the push to leave the circus and her stepfather.
 The goal of both Clara and Tonio is a life together at the seashore, i.e., in freedom.